thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 #### The "Smart" Parent: `SupplierForm.svelte`
 - A specific component that knows everything about a `Wholesaler`.
 It provides the domain-specific `validate` and `submit` functions to the `FormShell`.

+### Case Study: Context-Aware Reusable Forms (`OfferingForm`)
+The `OfferingForm` is a prime example of the "Smart Parent / Dumb Shell" pattern applied to a complex, reusable component.
+It is designed to be used from two different navigation contexts: creating an offering for a specific supplier, or creating an offering for a specific product.

+- **Context Detection:** The form receives a comprehensive `initialLoadedData` prop from its parent wrapper.
+It uses Svelte 5's `$derived` rune to determine its context from boolean flags within this data (e.g., `isSuppliersRoute`, `isCategoriesRoute`).
+- **Conditional UI:** Based on the detected context, the form conditionally renders the appropriate UI.
+In the "Supplier Context", it displays a dropdown of available products.
+In the "Product Context", it displays a dropdown of available suppliers.
+- **Intelligent State Preparation:** A `$derived.by` block prepares a consistent `initial` data object for the underlying `FormShell`.
+In "Create" mode, this object is pre-populated with the fixed context IDs (e.g., `supplier_id` or `product_def_id`) received from the props.
+- **Contextual Submission Logic:** The `submitOffering` function contains the final piece of intelligence.
+In "Create" mode, it correctly assembles the final data payload for the API by combining the fixed context IDs with the IDs selected by the user in the dropdown.

+This pattern makes the `OfferingForm` highly reusable and decouples it from the specific routes, while keeping all context-specific logic clearly organized within the component itself.

 ### Frontend Navigation Architecture: Context Conservation
 The application employs a **"Context Conservation"** pattern to create an intuitive hierarchical browsing experience.
 The system remembers the deepest path the user has explored and reflects this state consistently across the `HierarchySidebar` and `Breadcrumb` components, only pruning the path when the user explicitly changes context on a higher level.